The Strength Bias Blueprint

 After a few years of this, I started to wonder.

-“I've been training like the Games athletes this whole time, why don't I perform like them?
+“I've been training like an elite athlete this whole time, why don't I perform like one?

-Just working harder than everyone else wasn’t cutting it anymore.
+Just working harder than everyone else wasn’t working anymore.

 My gains leveled off or completely disappeared.